gerlion/secure-e-voting-with-coq/README.md

 * the S&P 2021 paper "Did you mix me?
 Formally Verifying Verifiable Mix Nets in Electronic Voting" by Thomas Haines, Rajeev Gore and Bhavesh Sharma.
 * the NordSec 2020 paper "Machine-checking the universal verifiability of ElectionGuard" by Thomas Haines, Rajeev Gore and Jack Stodart
 * the NordSec 2020 paper "Efficient mixing of arbitrary ballots with everlasting privacy: How to verifiably mix the PPATC scheme" by Kristian Gjøsteen, Thomas Haines and Morten Solberg
+* the USENIX Security 2023 paper "Machine-checking Multi-Round Proofs of Shuffle: Terelius-Wikstrom and Bayer-Groth" by Thomas Haines, Rajeev Gore and Mukesh Tiwari.

 # Summary